St. Thomas University

 STU accepts Florida Pre-Paid and Bright Futures

 Note: Unless otherwise specified, the above scholarships are intended for undergraduate full-time day students ages 17 to 22 only.
+These scholarships can be used for tuition, bobcat experience fee, and room & board charges.
 St. Thomas University reserves the right to review and adjust original financial aid award packages, including university funded scholarships and/or grants should you receive additional funding from federal, state and private sources (e.g. FSEOG, FRAG, FSAG, Florida Bright Futures Program, etc.) that exceed the cost of tuition and dormitory fees (if applicable).
 All institutional aid is intended for full-time enrollment for Fall and Spring semesters only.
 Recipients of multiple institutional awards including tuition discounts are eligible to receive the highest individual award only.

 Outside Scholarships are funded by private entities which have various criteria, due dates, scholarship amounts and renewal requirements.
 Please click on the scholarships below about which you want more information and you will be directed to the sponsor’s scholarship page.
 You must notify the Office of Financial Aid if you are awarded any of these scholarships to avoid exceeding your Cost of Attendance.